YoannAnselmetti/ADseq-Anopheles-APBC2018/README.md

 └── validation_ADseq
 ```

-The **data/** directory contains all files used to produce input data to apply the DeCoSTAR software on the 18 Anopheles dataset.
+The [data](data) directory contains all files used to produce input data to apply the DeCoSTAR software on the 18 Anopheles dataset.

 ### "data/INPUT_DATA/" directory